Skip to content

 5. Drake Maverick – 5’4”

-Drake Maverick is an English wrestler who is known for his technical wrestling skills and his ability to perform underdog feats.
+Drake Maverick is an English wrestler known for his technical wrestling skills and his ability to perform underdog feats.

 On 15 April 2020, Maverick was originally released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic.